 C-reactive protein (CRP).
-This is protein that is shows up when inflammation is found in the body.
+This protein shows up when inflammation is found in the body.
 ESR and CRP show similar amounts of inflammation.
-But in some case, one will be high when the other is not.
+But in some cases, one will be high when the other is not.
 This test may be repeated to check your response to medicine.

 You may also have other tests such as:

 Urine tests.
-These are to look for blood or protein in the urine.
-This test can assess your kidney function.
+These look for blood or protein in the urine.
+The test can assess your kidney function.